The superpower every leader needs: listening to empower

 Would you like to try this as an experiment?

-Rather than preparing your response, keep your attention on listening to inspire them.
+If a question or a solution occurs to you as you listen, resist the temptation to speak.
+Keep your attention on listening to inspire them, and don’t drift into devising a solution.
 You’ll have your chance to speak after the agreed time.
-And you don’t know until the time is up what question they want to ask you, or indeed if they will still want or need to ask you a question.
+Until then, you don’t know what question they will ask you, or if they will even still want to ask you a question.

-What difference did your attention make?
+• What difference did your attention make?

-What happened for you as you let go of the need to comment?
+• How did it feel to let go of the need to comment?

-What was good about that?
+• What was good about the experience?

-Ask the thinker what they noticed.
-How did they feel knowing they wouldn’t be interrupted?
-What did they notice happened at the end; did they still need to ask you a question and how had the question evolved from what they initially came to ask you?
+What did they notice happened at the end, had the question evolved from what the one they initially came to ask you?

 Do you want learn more about empowering in this way?